 Calculate an average daily usage by taking the difference in usage between two recent meter readings and dividing by the number of days between the readings.
 Compare this daily usage to the daily usage calculated with two older meter readings.
 If your average usage has increased, then this may be the cause of your high bills.

-Is something causing high electricity consumption?
+Is there something causing a high electricity bill?

 Most houses will also use around 40% more energy on a typical winter day compared to a summer day.
 That’s because you’re using more energy to keep the house warm, and you’ll also have the lights on for more of the day.